HCI vs UCI: Deployment Models

 Hybrid: The Middle Ground

 Section titled “Hybrid: The Middle Ground”VergeOS also supports a hybrid model that sits between pure HCI and full UCI.
-In this topology, the controller nodes form an HCI cluster (providing both storage and compute), while a second cluster of dedicated compute nodes adds additional processing capacity.
+The most common hybrid pattern uses the controller nodes exclusively for storage and system management — they do not run production VM workloads.
+A separate cluster of dedicated compute nodes handles all VM execution.

 HCI vs UCI Comparison